centreon/centreon-archived/doc/en/ceip.rst

 What are the possible configuration settings of the CEIP program?
 =================================================================

-The participation to the program is enabled by default, but this can be modified in the Web Interface.
+Participation in the program is enabled by default, but this can be modified in the web interface.
 The options are:

 * Enabled
 * Disabled